JingLuo05/EcologicalMomentaryAssessmentDemo/README.md

 ## Todo

+* Record the video
+* Store the video to cloud
 * Read references and process sample images
   * How to process sample images?
   * Detect spikes to calculate HR and HRV